Skip to main content

 5. Implementation and Development

-For the implementation and monitoring of the provisions of this Policy, the Board of Directors is assisted by the Resources and Services Division (or such division as assumes the duties thereof at any time), which shall further develop the procedures required for such purpose.
+For the implementation and monitoring of the provisions of this Policy, the Board of Directors is assisted by the Resources and Services Division (or such division as assumes the powers thereof at any time), which shall further develop the procedures required for such purpose.

-The Resources and Services Division (or such division as assumes the duties thereof at any time) shall review this Policy at least once per year to ensure that the content thereof conforms to the ongoing progress, innovations, risks and regulatory changes that are occurring in the area.
+The Resources and Services Division (or such division as assumes the powers thereof at any time) shall review this Policy at least once per year to ensure that the content thereof conforms to the ongoing progress, innovations, risks and regulatory changes that are occurring in the area.

-This Policy was initially approved by the Board of Directors on 10 May 2022 and was last amended on 25 February 2025.
+This Policy was initially approved by the Board of Directors on 10 May 2022 and was last amended on 25 March 2025.